ArsProgramma-private/Compliment/README.md

 # ReadMe
-Simple extensions that congratulates you on every save to honor your work.
+Simple VSCode extensions that congratulates you on every save to honor your work.
 Displays motivationals in the status bar

 ## Install